The Longevity Den

 No Concept of Time Urgency

 Ikaria runs on its own schedule — famously.
 Shops open when they open.
 Meals happen when people are hungry.
 Visitors expecting punctuality leave frustrated.
 This is not dysfunction; it is a different relationship with time entirely.
-The island has no word for "rush."
 Chronic time pressure is one of the most well-documented drivers of cortisol elevation and cardiovascular damage.
 Ikarians are structurally insulated from it.

 04